 Setting up a legal entity to handle employment is a complex undertaking.
 And on top of the cost and administration requirements to form a company, the new company will have a steep learning curve to handle employment and the required payroll and deductions correctly.

 Foreign companies can use a PEO (Professional Employer Organization) solution instead of setting up their own legal entity.
 This company will act as Employer of Record for Malaysian employees and handle the recruitment, payroll, benefits management, compliance, and required reporting, making it easier to hire employees in Malaysia.

 Some of the advantages of using a PEO in Malaysia include:

 - No need to set up a company in Malaysia.
 This is especially beneficial for new companies, getting them into the market quicker.
 Companies may also want to research or be surer of the market before making such a commitment.

 - PEO provider has detailed knowledge of employment and payroll law and procedures and remains up to date with changes.
 There have been many changes to deductions, for example, in 2020, and close attention needs to be paid to changes that could follow.

 - A PEO can assist with contract definition.
-Many types of employee are not covered under the Employment Act and its standard contract minimums.
+Many types of employees are not covered under the Employment Act and its standard contract minimums.
 It is important then to define contract terms correctly as these are still enforceable.

 - PEO will handle all paperwork, compliance, payroll administration, and payments and filings.
 There is no centralized system for payments to governments in Malaysia (each deduction needs to be recorded and paid separately).

 - The company maintains day-to-day control of the employee.

 - Many PEO providers can also provide employment and payroll services in other countries, helping companies explore or expand in other markets.
 There are close links across South East Asia, and a PEO can assist in other regional countries or finding employees well placed to do this.